Paul François Ignace de Barlatier de Mas: Marriage and family

-In 1767 he married Anne Marie de Perier de la Garde, with whom he had eight children.
+In 1767, he married Anne Marie de Perier de la Garde, with whom he had eight children.
 His direct descendants include Count Pierre Barlatier de Mas, Baron Paul Albert Raymond Barlatier de Mas and the explorer François Edmond Eugene de Barlatier de Mas.

 Career

-Balatier de Mas advanced in his naval career: he was promoted to a Garde-Marine in 1755, an Enseigne de Vaisseau in 1757, a Lieutenant de Vaisseau in 1771, and a Capitaine de Vaisseau du Roy in 1781.
+He was promoted to a Garde-Marine in 1755, an Enseigne de Vaisseau in 1757, a Lieutenant de Vaisseau in 1771, and a Capitaine de Vaisseau du Roy in 1781.

 For his contributions during the Revolution (which was a way to weaken Great Britain), Barlatier de Mas was made a chevalier de St Louis (knight).
 He was given a permanent hereditary membership in the Society of the Cincinnati for his contribution to the American Revolutionary War.
 It would descend to his eldest male descendant in each generation, by primogeniture.

 Balatier de Mas retired from the French Navy in 1785 to become a Chef des Classes in the French Antibes from 1786-90.